sdziallas/comp55/docs/labs/12-A-Hash2.md

 You will know that you are finished when you have in your repo something that looks like this: ![](lab12media/media/hashmapsfinished.png)

+If you instead have a red x or error, you'll need to do one additional thing, which is to go to ***Window->Preferences->Gradle***.
+Once there you'll need to select the option that causes you to choose a specific gradle version, which should be something like 7.4.1 as of March of 2022, though this may absolutely change by the time we look at the lab again.
+After you choose ***Specific Gradle Version***, click ***Apply and Close***.

 ## Quick detour on Gradle

 **Make sure that your project folder looks like this** - ![](lab12media/media/gradleprojecticon.png) -